alecbkr/simpleton_chess/README.md

 # simpleton_chess
-Small chess program created from the ground up in C that runs on the Windows command line.
+Small chess program built from the ground up in C that runs on the Windows command line.

 # about
 A typical chess implementation on an 8x8 board and printed in ASCII characters to the command line.
 Only supports local 2 player games.
 Each piece is represented on the board by the first letter of its name (excluding **knight** which is represented by '**n**').
 All pieces are capable of their usual moves, excluding complex maneuvers such as castling.
 No win condition is currently present.